 - 2 hours 36 minutes total (not including time to cool)

-You might be able to make this cheesecake in 1 day if you get an early start, but I recommend making it the day before so it has plenty of time to set.
+My time was just six minutes over the time listed on the recipe (2 hours 30 minutes).
+I might have been able to make this cheesecake in 1 day if I had gotten an earlier start.
+However, I think making it the day before so it has plenty of time to set is the best plan.